farag2/Sophia-Script-for-Windows/README.md

 ## SophiApp Community Edition (C# + WPF)

-[SophiApp](https://github.com/Sophia-Community/SophiApp) is ready for use and in ongoing improvements 🚀
+[SophiApp](https://github.com/Sophia-Community/SophiApp) is the full GUI version of `Sophia Script for Windows` and ready for use.
+It is in ongoing improvements with version 2.0 in the works 🚀

 ![Image](https://github.com/Sophia-Community/SophiApp/raw/master/img/0.gif)
 ![Image](https://github.com/Sophia-Community/SophiApp/raw/master/img/1.png)